magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-33975-magento-patch-graphql-price-calculations.md

 * The shipping amount discount was not retrieved on the last billing step, and the grand total was incorrectly displayed.
 * The discount is not applied in GraphQL when customer segment is used in the cart price rule condition.

-This patch is available when the [Quality Patches Tool (QPT) tool](https://support.magento.com/hc/en-us/articles/360047139492) v.1.0.14 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) v.1.0.14 is installed.

 ## Affected products and versions